Cornell Law School can send up to two students to the Department of Legal Studies at the Central European University (CEU) in the Fall or Spring.

 CEU is an internationally recognized institution of post-graduate education in social sciences and humanities, which operates pursuant to a charter from the Board of Regents of the State of New York.
 Cornell students study at the Department of Legal Studies, in Budapest, Hungary.

 With a population of over two million people (one in five Hungarians live there), Budapest is a cosmopolitan world capital.
 The center of Hungarian government and business life, Budapest is also a university city and abounds in parks, restaurants and entertainment.
 It is also an extremely beautiful place.
 UNESCO has placed Buda Castle and the city's Danube River panorama on the World Cultural Heritage List.

-Students may participate in exchanges during the Fall or Spring semesters, CEU operates on a “module” system.
-In the 2012-13 academic year, the modules are as follows:
+Students may participate in exchanges during the Fall or Spring semesters, CEU operates on a "module" system.

 Cornell students wishing to attend CEU during the Spring semester should plan to enroll in courses during Modules IV and V